rachelesmee/website/foss4guklocal2023/keyworth.md

 ### Registration

-[Registration](https://www.eventbrite.co.uk/e/foss4g-uk-local-2023-tickets-663598610307){:target="_newpage"} is still open, only 5 spaces remaining!
-Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.
+The Keyworth venue is now **sold out**!
+But don't worry, you can still watch talks from other venues live online and we plan to record the presentations so you can watch them back later.
+Join the [OSGEO UK mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.

 ### Programme - Thursday 7th September 2023